-- 1. Place the outboard in a vertical operating position. - 2.
-Place a drain pan below outboard. - 3.
-Remove the vent plug (upper plug) and sealing ring. - 4.
-Remove the fill/drain plug (lower plug) and sealing ring and drain lubricant.
+- Place the outboard in a vertical operating position. - 2.
+Place a drain pan below the outboard. - 3.
+Remove the vent plug (upper plug) and sealing washer. - Remove the fill/drain plug (lower plug) and sealing washer and drain the lubricant.